Solovki prison camp: The Baltic-White Sea Canal

 The exact number of prisoners sent to Solovki from 1923 to the closure of its penitentiary facilities in 1939 is unknown.
 Estimates range between tens and hundreds of thousands.

 In 1923, Soloviki contained "no more than 3,000" prisoners; by 1930, the number had jumped to "about 50,000", with another 30,000 held on the mainland at the nearest railhead of Kem.
-In the early 1930s, many of the prisoners from the camp worked on the notorious White Sea – Baltic Canal, one of a succession of grandiose schemes devised by Stalin.
+In the early 1930s, many of the prisoners from the camp were transferred to the newly established Belbaltlag to man the construction of the White Sea – Baltic Canal.

 A Special Prison, 1936–1939

-In 1936, the Solovki camp was renamed a "special" prison (STON, an acronym that reads "Groan" in Russian) and from then until its closure in 1939 it served as a holding area for many prisoners subsequently executed, there or on the mainland, during the Great Terror of 1937–1938.
+In 1936, the Solovki camp was renamed a "special" prison (SLON, an acronym that means "Elephant" in Russian) and from then until its closure in 1939 it served as a holding area for many prisoners subsequently executed, there or on the mainland, during the Great Terror of 1937–1938.

 Until documents confirming their execution were found in 1996, it was long thought that a transport of over one thousand prisoners, a quota for "1st category arrests" (executions), died from drowning after the barges on which they were travelling were deliberately sunk in the White Sea.
 It is now known that they were shot on the mainland in late October and early November 1937; subsequent quotas for execution came too late in the year to sail across the White Sea and were shot on the islands, near Sekirnaya Hill.

 All but five of the 1,116 prisoners sent from Solovki across the White Sea on 27 October 1937 were executed by NKVD Captain and senior executioner Mikhail Matveyev at Sandarmokh between that date and 10 November 1937, when he reported his task complete.
 Among those killed were 289 members of the Ukrainian intelligentsia, the Executed Renaissance.

 A further transport was prepared to sail to the mainland for execution, but it was too late in the year to cross the frozen sea.
 Instead, between 200 and 300 prisoners were shot on Solovki itself, near the Sekirnaya Hill.
 One of the many victims was Yelizaveta Katz, an engineer, who was 8 months pregnant.
 She was due to be shot with the others on 17 February 1938, but was allowed to give birth, then shot three months later on 16 May, aged 28.

 In 1939, the prison was closed.
 It was situated too close to the border with Finland, and the Second World War was imminent.
 The buildings were transformed into a naval base and a cadet corps was deployed there.
 (One of its students was the future author Valentin Pikul.)